SolarLightTF2/Longer-Casual-Games-Config/Winlimit and Timelimit hybrid config/readme.txt

 Updated the note in server_casual_rounds_win_conditions.cfg to clarify that it applies to not only PLR, but also CTF

-Updated the note in server_competitive_max_rounds_win_conditions.cfg to clarify that it applies to not only PLR, but also CTF

-Updated the note in server_competitive_max_rounds_win_conditions_high_skill.cfg to clarify that it applies to not only PLR, but also CTF

 Updated the note in server_casual_rounds_win_conditions_custom.cfg to clarify that it applies to Graveyard

 Updated the note in server_custom.cfg to mention VSH and ZI as examples for more clarity